You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Check for tmux errors:

-On Linux and macOS, tmux doesn’t run as a system service by default.
-Instead, check the terminal history for shell errors or crashes.
+On Linux and macOS, tmux runs as a user process, not a system service.
+Check your terminal history for shell errors or crashes.
 If tmux crashes repeatedly, note the error message and search the tmux GitHub issues or documentation.

-For example, you might see an error like tmux: server exited unexpectedly in your terminal.
-After seeing this error, try starting a new session with tmux new -s test.
-If it fails again with the same error, consider searching for or reporting it on the tmux GitHub issues.
+For example, you might see tmux: server exited unexpectedly in your terminal.
+Try starting a new session with tmux new -s test.
+If it fails again with the same error, search for or report it on the tmux GitHub issues.

-If you suspect the tmux config causes a crash, try starting with a minimal config:
+If you suspect your tmux config causes the crash, start with a minimal config:

 tmux -f /dev/null new -s test

-If this works but your normal tmux new -s test fails, the problem is likely in your ~/.tmux.conf.
+If this works but tmux new -s test fails, the problem is in your ~/.tmux.conf.

 Panes Not Resizing